andrewhwaller/jesus-law-session-8/slides.md

 “Then he called the crowd again and said to them, ‘Listen to me, all of you, and understand: <span v-mark="{color: '#59b58a', type: 'highlight', click: 1}">there is nothing outside a person that by going in can defile</span>, but the things that come out are what defile.’
 When he had left the crowd and entered the house, his disciples asked him about the parable.
 He said to them, ‘Then do you also fail to understand?
-Do you not see that whatever goes into a <span v-mark="{ color: '#597fb5', type: 'highlight', click: 3 }">person</span> from outside cannot defile, since it enters, not the heart but the stomach, and goes out into the sewer, <span v-mark="{ color: '#597fb5', type: 'highlight', click: 3 }">thus purifying all foods?</span>’
+Do you not see that whatever goes into <span v-mark="{ color: '#597fb5', type: 'highlight', click: 3 }">a person</span> from outside cannot defile, since it enters, not the heart but the stomach, and goes out into the sewer, <span v-mark="{ color: '#597fb5', type: 'highlight', click: 3 }">(the person) thus purifying all foods?</span>’
 And he said, ‘It is what comes out of a person that defiles.’”

 1. According to biblical law, ritual impurity is not caused by ingestion, whether the food is permitted or not.